 Radishes are a small root crop belonging to the Brassicaceae family.
 These cousins of other cole crops, such as broccoli and cauliflower, have been cultivated for centuries.
 Growing in many different shapes, colors, and sizes, radishes are a popular crop around the globe.

 - Binomial Name: Raphanus sativus

 - Spring Varieties: Growing in the cooler weather of spring and autumn, these are the radishes that we associate with most often.
 Often round or oblong, these radish varieties stay relatively small and have a shorter storage life.
 Spring varieties are best eaten fresh.

 - Winter Varieties: Less known in the public's view, winter varieties such as Daikon and Spanish black are great storage radishes.
 These radishes generally grow much larger (6–10+ inches long) and are great for storage in cellars.
 Winter radishes are normally planted in late summer for an autumn harvest.

 |Variety Name||Type||Days to Maturity|

-- Containers - Since radishes are fairly small, they can be adapted to grow in a variety of sized containers.
+- Containers: Since radishes are fairly small, they can be adapted to grow in a variety of sized containers.
 I would recommend that your container be at least six inches deep though.
-Having such a depth will ensure proper formation of the roots.
-Containers can be round or rectangle shaped.
+Having such a depth will ensure the proper formation of the roots.
+Containers can be round or rectangle-shaped.

-- Temperature - Radishes aren't too fond of the hot summer's sun.
+- Temperature: Radishes aren't too fond of the hot summer sun.
 For this reason, grow radishes during the cooler temperatures of spring and autumn.
 They'll be much more productive.
 For continual harvests during spring and autumn, dedicate three containers to growing radishes, planting each with a week spaced between them.
 Replant as you harvest weekly.

 Whereas many garden vegetables need to be started indoors and then transplanted outside, radishes can easily be sown directly into their final container outdoors.
 There's absolutely no need or sense in transplanting radish seeds.